Register

 For less stress, use stainless steel socket cap (Allen key head) bolts with a good CRV Allen key and tighten properly.
 Form A M6 stainless steel washers are recommended.
 In the UK, these are widely available at car shops including Halfords.

-How to change Vacuum Lines on Hyosung GT125R GT250R & GT Comet (Air Hose Diagram)
+[How to Tutorial] Change Vacuum Lines on Hyosung GT125R GT250R & GT Comet (Air Hose Diagram)

 Hyosung vacuum line setup